Embracing diversity to strengthen Connecticut.

-Open Communities Alliance is a new Connecticut-based civil rights organization that promotes access to opportunity for all people through education, organizing, advocacy, research, and partnerships.
+Open Communities Alliance is a Connecticut-based civil rights organization that promotes access to opportunity for all people through education, organizing, advocacy, research, and partnerships.
 The Alliance works to build an urban-suburban interracial coalition to support policies that lead to housing choice.
 Join us!

 In The News